 Pleased by the penance of Ansuya and Atri, the Tridevas (trinity of Brahma, Vishnu and Lord Shiva) sent their parts as the sons to the hermit couple.
 Among them Chandrama appeared from Brahma’s part, Dattatreya from Vishnu’s part and sage Durvasa appeared from Lord Shiva’s part.

 To Shardha and Angira were born four daughters- Simivali, Kuhu, Raka and Anumati.
 They begot two sons also- Utathya and Brihaspati.
 Havirbhu was married to Pulastya.
 They begot two sons- Agastya and Vishrava.
-In later course, sage Vishrava produced Yakshraj Kubera from Idvida, while his second wife Keshini gave birth to Ravana, Kumbhkaran and Vibhishan.
+In later course, sage Vishrava produced Yakshraj Kuber from Idvida, while his second wife Keshini gave birth to Ravana, Kumbhkaran and Vibhishana.